dylanjones784/Markdown-Guide/BestPractiseGuide.md

 Developers should follow these patterns when developing their API's exception and error handling:

--All logins, access control and server-side input validations to be logged with sufficient user context (i.e., an identifiable user detail) so that suspicious or malicious accounts can be identified and analysed forensically.
+- All logins, access control and server-side input validations to be logged with sufficient user context (i.e., an identifiable user detail) so that suspicious or malicious accounts can be identified and analysed forensically.
 -	Ensure that all error logs that are generated are in a consistent format.

 -	An audit trail of a user’s interactions and commands they have executed within the system should be kept and only allowed access by admin users.